KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 - **`.spec.properties`:**

-    Finally, see the `.spec.properties` section in the schema for `v1alpha1`.
-    This is where you, as the service operator, can set which configuration options you want to expose to application development teams.
+    The `.spec.properties` section in the schema for `v1alpha1` is where you, as the service operator, can set which configuration options you want to expose to application development teams.
     In the example in this section, there are two configuration options: `replicas` and `storageGB`.
-    By adding these properties to the specification, you give the development teams control over these configuration options.
+    By adding these properties to the specification, you give development teams control over these configuration options.
     For example, you might want to add `storageGB` if the development teams have more knowledge about how much storage their apps require than you do.
 By adding `storageGB` you can allow them to decide